9 Best Pots And Pans For Your Kitchen

 Chicken cooking in a grill pan.

-Why You Need It: If you want to take care of your grill fix but don’t own a grill, or it’s too cold outside to fire it up, a cast iron grill pan is a great alternative.
-It’s nonstick, cooks food evenly, can withstand high heat, and the ridges in the pan mimic the grates of a grill and will give you those appealing grill marks.
+If you’re craving grilled food but don’t own a grill—or it’s too cold to fire it up—a cast iron grill pan is a great alternative.
+It’s nonstick, cooks evenly, and can withstand high heat.
+The ridges mimic grill grates, giving you those desirable grill marks.
+Use it for indoor grilling of steaks, burgers, chicken, shrimp, veggies, and even stone fruits.

 ❤️ My Fave: Lodge Cast Iron Grill Pan